wp-plugins/ft-calendar/readme.txt

 * Events can be attached to any Post, Page, or custom post type
 * Premium support and custom development available
 * [Quick Start Guide](http://calendar-plugin.com/quick-start-guide)

+Premium features available:

+* Backup & Export FullThrottle Calendar data to a CSV file
+* Import FullThrottle Calendar data from a CSV file
+* Import Event Calendar 3 data from the WordPress database

 == Installation ==